Text Tells the Cost: Predicting and Analyzing Repayment Effort of Self-Admitted Technical Debt: Study Design

 \subsection{Identifying SATD}

-To identify SATD items in commit messages, we employed the state-of-the-art approach that was proposed by Li \textit{et al.} in our previous work \citep{li2022automatic}.
+To identify SATD items in commit messages, we employed the state-of-the-art approach proposed by Li \textit{et al.} \citep{li2022automatic}.
 This approach supports various software artifacts, including commit messages, so it fits with our study goal.
-Specifically, we proposed a CNN and multitask learning approach to identify four types of SATD, namely code/design debt, requirement debt, documentation debt, and test debt, from four software artifacts, which are briefly explained below:
+Specifically, this approach uses a CNN and multitask learning technique to identify four types of SATD, namely code/design debt, requirement debt, documentation debt, and test debt, from four software artifacts, which are briefly explained below:

 \begin{enumerate} \item \textbf{Code/Design Debt:} This type of debt arises from suboptimal decisions made during the coding or design phase of software development.
 It may include issues such as low-quality code, dead code, or the use of outdated design patterns.